ywang-structures/Structural-Model-Updating/Readme.md

 The folder contains example code and data for the updating of a steel pedestrian bridge model.

 ## Companion Monograph
-Dong, X. and Wang, Y. (2018). ["Formulation and optimization algorithm comparison for the FE model updating of large-scale structures."](http://wang.ce.gatech.edu/sites/default/files/docs/Formulation%20and%20Optimization%20Algorithm%20Comparison%20for%20the%20FE%20Model%20Updating%20of%20Large-Scale%20Structures.pdf)
+X. Dong and Y. Wang (2018). ["Formulation and optimization algorithm comparison for the FE model updating of large-scale structures."](http://wang.ce.gatech.edu/sites/default/files/docs/Formulation%20and%20Optimization%20Algorithm%20Comparison%20for%20the%20FE%20Model%20Updating%20of%20Large-Scale%20Structures.pdf)

+## Citing SMU
+Y. Wang, X. Dong, D. Li, and Y. Otsuki.
+SMU - MATLAB Package for Structural Model Updating. https://github.com/ywang-structures/Structural-Model-Updating, January 2019.

 ## Contact